 Your strategic plan is the roadmap to success for your organization, connecting decision-making with a shared vision.
 A strong strategic plan affects every department and all levels of stakeholders, whether you’re a senior leader for your city or part of the municipal staff.
 But designing a roadmap for the future is only one part of the process.
 If there’s no implementation, the goals and milestones you’ve meticulously mapped out might as well be stuck in the glovebox.
-It’s like starting a car on an empty tank of gas—it takes an action plan to rev the engine, navigate, and reach your destination.
+It’s like starting a car on an empty tank of gas—it takes a strategic action plan to choose the best route, rev the engine, navigate, and reach your destination.

 Strategic plan vs. action plan

 A strong strategic plan outlines your vision for the future, and helps to prioritize goals, make resourcing decisions, and rally employees, council members, stakeholders, and citizens around a shared vision.

 - Comprehensive objectives that clearly specify the goals your city is trying to achieve over a short and long period of time